DavidShawver/finalprojectCSC212/readme.md

 ### Potential Bugs

 The program still has a few bugs.
-The most serious one is that the delete function sometimes deletes the entire tree of data.
-Other than that there is certain menu behavior that i would like to improve.
-When you accidentally hit '2' in the menu the program makes you enter in a new MMA fighter even if it was a mistake.
+The most serious ones are that the delete function sometimes deletes the entire tree of data, and the modify function is not working.
+Both of these functions were working at an earlier date.
+Other than that there is certain menu behavior that I would like to improve.
+For example, when you accidentally hit '2' in the menu the program makes you enter in a new MMA fighter even if it was a mistake.
 That is easily fixed and I will do so as soon as I have more time.

 ### Easter Eggs